 5. Lines: All fish must be claimed on the line class on which they were captured.
-Backing can be used of an undetermined breaking strain in braid, dacron or monofilament.
-IT MUST HAVE A MINIMUM OF 5 METRES IGFA RATED LINE CLASS TOPSHOT.
-(For record purposes, 16m continuous of your line/backing, including the 5m of IGFA rated line is required).
+Backing can be used of an undetermined breaking strain in braid, dacron or monofilament, however, a MINIMUM TOPSHOT OF 16 METRES IGFA RATED LINE MUST BE USED (for record claim purposes, 16m continuous single line is required).

 6. Juniors & Small Fry Anglers: A Junior Angler is a person who has not attained the age of 16 years prior to the commencement of the tournament.
 A Small Fry Angler is a person who has not attained the age of 11 years prior to the commencement of the tournament.

-8. Tag & Release Digital Catch Reporting: GAMEX 2020 will use the ARFF Tackle Box phone app for all tag & release reporting.
-The ARFF Tackle Box app can be downloaded from Google Play or Apple App Store, and competitors are advised to download the app prior to the Tournament Briefing night.
+7. Tag & Release Digital Catch Reporting: GAMEX 2020 will use the ARFF Tackle Box phone app for all tag & release reporting.
+The ARFF Tackle Box app can be downloaded from Google Play or the Apple App Store, and competitors are advised to download the app prior to the Tournament Briefing night.
 All teams must log tagged fish on the ARFF Tackle Box app as soon as possible after the catch is completed for tournament points to apply.
-Tagged fish are not to be logged with Radio Base.
+Once the tagged fish is logged on the ARFF Tackle Box app, teams are required to announce the tagged fish to Radio Base reporting species, line class and GAMEX grid location only.
+Teams have up to 15 minutes post capture to report a tagged fish to Radio Base.
 Training on how to use the ARFF Tackle Box app will be provided at the Tournament Briefing, and instructional videos can be found at www.egfc.com.au.

 16. Radio Communications: All boats must be fitted with an operational VHF radio system and are required to log on and off with Radio Base on each day of the tournament.
-Tournament radio coverage will be exclusively VHF.
+Tournament radio coverage will be exclusively VHF channel 21.
 A non-functional radio must be repaired before the affected vessel goes to sea the following day.
 Vessels failing to comply will be disqualified for that day.
 Sked sheets will be provided for each team in their tournament bag to record billfish raised, hooked and tagged.
-Each boat will be asked to give their sked over the radio three times per day (11am, 2pm and at log off).
-Each boat must report their approximate position using the GAMEX grid at each sked.
+Each boat will be asked to give their sked over the radio at log off.

 17. Lines In and Out: Lines in and out will be as printed in the tournament brochure and notified at the briefing.
 No line is to be in the water 15mins prior to lines in, including bait jigs and teasers.
 A radio call will be made at 15mins prior to lines out.
 At this time any vessel that is hooked up, or hooks up before lines out, must notify Radio Base and be acknowledged.
 A boat may continue to fight a fish after lines out if they have notified Radio Base.
 Weigh-in time restrictions still apply.
 All other boats are to observe radio silence during the last 15 minutes of lines in.

-19. Sanctuary Zones: If a competitor is charged by Fisheries WA or the Department of Biodiversity, Attractions and Conservation Parks & Wildlife with fishing in a sanctuary zone, they will be disqualified from the competition for that day.
-No other protests relating to sanctuary zones will be heard.
+19. Sanctuary Zones & Exclusion Zones: If a competitor is charged by Fisheries WA or the Department of Biodiversity, Attractions and Conservation Parks & Wildlife with fishing in a sanctuary zone, they will be disqualified from the competition for that day.
+If a competitor is sighted fishing within an oil & gas exclusion zone (500m radius of any offshore oil & gas structure), they will be disqualified from the competition for that day.
+No other protests relating to sanctuary zones and exclusion zones will be heard.

 20. Boat Auction: There will be two Boat Auction categories: A. Champion Boat Overall B. Champion Boat Tag & Release Billfish.
 The winner of category A will be the person who purchases the boat that places first in the Champion Boat Overall section.
 The winner of category B will be the person that purchases the boat that achieves the highest Tag & Release billfish points score based on the following formula: